 Earth Sciences Major (B.S.)

-The Earth Sciences (B.S.) program at UNH offers an immersive exploration of our planet's complex dynamics through a variety of specialized tracks in climate, geology, geophysics or oceanography.
+The Earth Sciences (B.S.) major at UNH offers an immersive exploration of our planet's complex dynamics through a variety of specialized tracks in climate, geology, geophysics or oceanography.
 Here, you’ll dive into a comprehensive curriculum with renowned researchers that prepare you to build field, data science, laboratory and research skills applied in real-world opportunities.
-Located by the Great Bay Estuary and White Mountains, UNH provides unparalleled training opportunities both locally and across the globe to prepare students for their next steps, whether those include graduate studies or careers in environmental industries; teaching; climate, geotechnical and energy sectors; or with government agencies.
+Located by the Great Bay Estuary and the White Mountains, UNH provides unparalleled training opportunities to prepare students for their next steps, including careers in teaching, climate, geotechnical, energy, and government agencies as well as advanced research and graduate opportunities.

 What is a Bachelor of Science in earth sciences?